herczogzoltan/dotfiles/README.md

 # dotfiles

-Collection of my system configuration files.
+Collection of my system configuration files and the programs I use.

 ## Start